 9. Pont l'Evêque

-Of this cow’s milk cheese produced in Normandy, one cheese seller says, “the aroma of this cheese is likened to moldy cellars, barnyards and bacon.”
+About this cow’s milk cheese produced in Normandy, one cheese seller says, “The aroma of this cheese is likened to moldy cellars, barnyards and bacon.”
 Some say it is so stinky they leave it outside until ready to eat.

-This Italian cheese made of cow’s milk, goat’s milk or a combination both is made in a region nearby its stinky cousin taleggio.
+This Italian cheese made of cow’s milk, goat’s milk or a combination both is made in a region near its stinky cousin, Taleggio.

 A cow’s milk cheese from Austria with a slimy rind, it is one of the stinkier cheeses on the block.
 It is “robust,” and best-suited for those with a strong like for a strong stink.

 13. Soumaintrain Berthaut

 This French cow's milk cheese from the Département de l’Yonne in Burgundy has its rind manually rubbed two to three times per week during aging.
 And while the aroma of Soumaintrain is quite assertive, the flavor is relatively demure; one seller describes it as “pleasantly pungent, with a fruity, yeasty beefiness.”

 This Italian cow's milk cheese from the Val Taleggio region is washed in seawater once a week during aging to arrive at its wet-socks-and-grass aroma; beneath the rind is a subtle, sweet and tangy cheese that is far more mellow than its smell would suggest.

 This cheese made by Charles Martell & Son at their Laurel Farm in Dymock, England, uses milk from the rare Gloucester breed of cattle.
 It takes its name not from its outrageous stench, but from the Stinking Bishop pears used in the brandy with which the rinds are washed.
 How stinky is Stinking Bishop?
 In a contest to determine England’s funkiest-smelling cheese, it took first place, with judges describing it as smelling like “a rugby club changing room.”